smithhelen/CAP/README.md

-This repository is to accompany the manuscript **“CAP”** by *HL Smith, PJ Biggs, NP French, ANH Smith,* and *JC Marshall* (2023).
+This repository is to accompany the manuscript **“CAP”** by *HL Smith, PJ Biggs, NP French, ANH Smith,* and *JC Marshall* (2024).
-**CAP** details new methods for random forest predictive models which are unbiased in the presence of absent levels.
+**CAP** details new methods for encoding categorical variables for random forest predictive models which are unbiased in the presence of absent levels.

-This repository contains all the code for the methods described in the paper as well as example data to apply the methods to the source attribution of *Campylobacter* species.
+This repository contains all the code for the methods described in the paper as well as the simulation studies for reproducibility.

 ### Contents of this repository